oeg-upm/virc/README.md

   - `Disaggregated:` The files containing all the annotations are named according to the following schema *annotations_{language}_{set}.json*.
   - `Gold-standard:` The gold-standard dataset generated through the process explained in the paper correspond to the *ita_gold.csv* and *spa_gold.csv* files.

+## Usage
+The dataset has been uploaded to Hugging Face.
+The dataset itself and the documentation can be found in the following repo [https://huggingface.co/datasets/oeg/virc](https://huggingface.co/datasets/oeg/virc).

 ## Jupyter Notebook

 The `VIRC.ipynb` notebook contains all the code for the generation of the gold-standard dataset, calculation of the F-scores, statistics mentioned in the paper and the zero shot experiments.